 There are two types of Jenkins agents

-- Slave Nodes: These are servers (Windows/Linux) that will be configured as static slaves.
-These slaves will be up and running all the time and stay connected to the Jenkins server.
-Organizations use custom scripts to shut down and restart the slaves when is not used.
+- Agent Nodes: These are servers (Windows/Linux) that will be configured as static agents.
+These agents will be up and running all the time and stay connected to the Jenkins server.
+Organizations use custom scripts to shut down and restart the agents when is not used.
 Typically during nights & weekends.

-- Slave Clouds: Jenkins Cloud slave is a concept of having dynamic slaves.
-Means, whenever you trigger a job, a slave will be deployed as a VM/container on demand and gets deleted once the job is completed.
+- Agent Clouds: Jenkins Cloud agent is a concept of having dynamic agents.
+Means, whenever you trigger a job, a agent will be deployed as a VM/container on demand and gets deleted once the job is completed.
 This method saves money in terms of infra cost when you have a huge Jenkins ecosystem and continuous builds.

 Data includes all jobs config files, plugins configs, secrets, node information, etc. It makes Jenkins migration very easy as compared to other tools.

-It is very important to back up the Jenkins data folder every day.
-For some reason, if your Jenkins server data gets corrupt, you can restore whole Jenkins with the data backup.
+It is essential to back up the Jenkins data folder every day.
+For some reason, if your Jenkins server data gets corrupt, you can restore the whole Jenkins with the data backup.